Choosing the Right LED High Bay for Your Application

 Traditional High Bays

-Traditional high bay lights are the familiar, pendant-style fixtures that are outfitted with a reflector, usually made of aluminum.
+Traditional high bay lights are an older pendant-style fixture type outfitted with a reflector, usually made of aluminum.
 The reflector was needed because of the omni-directional nature of the light sources that were used before LEDs.
 Light emanating from the sides of the bulb would be lost unless it was captured and directed downward by the reflector.

-If you have traditional high bay fixtures and you'd like to keep your fixtures, we recommend replacing the metal halide lamps inside with LED corn lights.
+If you have traditional high bay fixtures and you'd like to keep them, we recommend replacing the metal halide lamps inside with LED corn lights.

 If, on the other hand, you're looking to update your look at the same time that you shrink your energy footprint, we recommend replacing traditional style high bays with one of the following styles of LED high bay light fixtures:

-These newer round LED high bays, often called "UFO" style lights, don't need reflectors because LED lighting is intrinsically more directional than metal halide or other light sources.
+These newer UFO LED high bay lights don't need reflectors because LED lighting is intrinsically more directional than metal halide or other light sources.
 This allows for a more compact, low-profile design of the fixture.
 These lights are heavy duty and IP65-rated, allowing them to be used in even harsh conditions, such as industrial laundries, grain processing plants, car washes, and barns.
 At the same time, they're very striking in appearance, so they're a great consideration for any high-ceiling application, from aircraft hangars to the café area of a large grocery store.
+Check out some recommended UFO LED high bay lights.

-Not to be confused with LED light panels, these troffer-like LED high bays are similar in appearance to T5 and T8 fixtures.
-Compared to round high bays, they distribute light over a larger area.
-If you have T5 or T8 lights already, these types of high bays are their ideal (and sleek!) replacement.
+These LED high bays are similar in appearance to T5 and T8 fixtures, but are usually much smaller while still putting out the same intensity of light.
+Compared to UFO high bays, they distribute light over a larger, often asymmetrical area.
+If you have T5 or T8 lights already, these types of high bays are their ideal replacement.
+Check out our selection of Linear LED High Bay Lights to see the styles and options available.

-If you're using linear fluorescent fixtures already and you want to keep those fixtures, we have extra bright 4ft and extra bright 8ft LED tubes that provide excellent lighting at install heights over 15 feet.
-Or you can retrofit your fluorescent fixtures with magnetic LED strips.
+If you already have fluorescent fixtures you want to keep, we recommend extra bright 4 foot LED tube lights and extra bright 8ft LED light tubes that provide excellent lighting at install heights over 15 feet.
+Or you can retrofit your fluorescent fixtures with magnetic LED strip lights.